FVT-Dojo/tictactoeandroid/NOTES.md

 - - ✅ Create a test for the grid, to make sure it shows

 ## As a player, I want to be able to place my symbol (X or O) on an empty cell in the grid so that I can make my move.
+Assuming that X always starts the game.

+Given a player has opened the Tic Tac Toe app on his phone When the player taps the top left cell
+Then an 'X' will become visible in the top left cell

+### Create an Espresso test for this scenario
+Configure the Espresso dependencies --> not needed, for now Create the test

 ## As a player, I want to take turns with my opponent so that we can play a fair game.